onecrayon/ashes.live-legacy/README.md

     * Add semi-transparent underlay of the Phoenixborn's portrait to decks
 * Implement responsive behaviors for filters (collapse to icons, flow nicely)
 * Implement ability to delete decks (via deck-builder page?
 Or listing?)
+* Figure out how to handle Salamander Monk Spirit better (currently only disappears on click)

 Optional before release: